Writing better table-driven tests: pros and cons of different unit testing styles

 Ever wondered what the best style for writing unit tests is?
 We at Symflower have a certain take on that.
 We developed a test style optimized towards debuggability, readability and understandability.
 This reduces the time spent on finding failing tests and understanding test cases, and therefore allows us to spend more time on actual development.
-We also created a Visual Studio Code extension to help us write those unit tests.
-Let’s take a look at both of them!
+We also created an extension for GoLand and Visual Studio Code to help us write those unit tests.
+Let’s take a look!

 In the beginning of Symflower, we were using the standard Go style for writing our table-driven tests.
 Over time we got increasingly unhappy with that style.

-The main reason was that it took some time and effort to figure out which test case was failing when we looked at the
+The standard Go style for writing table-driven tests has the fundamental flaw that it takes quite a bit of time and effort to figure out which test cases are failing, when one looks at the

 go test output and its stack traces.
-We, therefore, developed our own style which solves this problem.
+To resolve that problem, we developed our own unit testing style.
 By encapsulating the test cases in a call to a validation function, we were able to get meaningful stack traces for failing tests while still sticking to a table-driven style.

 The main purpose of our style is an improvement in debuggability and readability.
 Both aspects help us spend less time on debugging tests and stay focused on actual coding.

 There are, of course, other frequently used test styles out there.
-We’ll briefly showcase them for you, so that you have a proper base for comparison with the Symflower style.
+We’ll briefly showcase them for you, so that you have a proper base for comparing them with the Symflower style detailed above.

 This is the style you see most often in Go projects.
 It’s already table-driven, which is a huge improvement to the function-per-test-case style, since it reduces the amount of redundant code.
 However, there are still disadvantages, which are overcome by our style.

-Creating unit tests will always involve writing some boiler-plate code.
-That’s where editor extensions come in handy.
-The Symflower Visual Studio Code extension allows you to generate tests in the above unit test style, and even maintain them.
-Please drop us a line on our public issue tracker if you are missing a feature, found a bug or just want to tell us how you like the extension and the unit test style.
+Please drop us a line on our public issue tracker if you are missing a feature, found a bug, or just want to tell us how you like the extension and our unit test style.